Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 Technology has a very important role today.
 Media can be uploaded instantly in areas with abuses as direct evidence of abuses, seen with the many social media videos in warzones.
 Trends become visible worldwide to anyone at the click of a button.
 During intervention, the internet allows people to communicate with charities for aid, and announcements can be made for humanitarian corridors and ceasefires - allowing vital movement and support for civilians.
 Remote sensing, drones, GPS and surveillance in areas with high tension and where it is risky to deploy troops to reduce the loss of life and futher abuses.

-Aid workers and funding from supranational organisations also demonstrate ths.
+Aid workers and funding from supranational organisations also demonstrate

 ### Case study: AFGHANISTAN, an area of conflict